mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 # Enter the password with a PAT, see https://app.docker.com/settings
 # Go to the DYNAMOS/configuration directory
 cd DYNAMOS/configuration
-# TODO: then manually start the configuration script.
-Go to the DYNAMOS/configuration folder and execute:
+# Then manually start the configuration script.
 ./dynamos-configuration.sh
 # (you can quickly uninstall using the uninstall-dynamos-configuration.sh script):
 ./uninstall-dynamos-configuration.sh